She/Her

 Artist Statement:

-My work addresses this life of corporeality with frustration, confusion, and appreciation.
-I voraciously study how things hold together and fall apart, and how I am held together and fall apart.
+My practice addresses this life of corporeality with frustration, confusion, and appreciation.
 I break, keep, wrap, revisit, alter, and generally allow my work to be unstable.
+I voraciously study how things hold together and fall apart, and how I'm held together and fall apart.

-Aging, weathering, time, and impermanence are the primary tools of my practice.
-While some works are made very quickly, others evolve over the course of a decade.
+Aging, weathering, time, and impermanence are primary tools.
+Clay bodies and paper, to which I always return, have limits suited to display impacts of these forces.
+Some works are made very quickly, while others evolve over the course of a decade.
 I repair, stress, secure, aid, mend, radiate, and am irradiated.
 For me, art is a reservoir.

 CV